din/compose/README.md

 }
 ```

-Note how we pass `store.state.$specimen` into the children components instead of the value itself.
+Note how we pass `state.$specimen` into the children components instead of the value itself.
 The `$` notation allows us to obtain the `Referred` instance—a super-lightweight object that can be passed around and assigned to other `Ref` instances via the same `$` notation.

 It's time to define the underlying `SpecimenComponent`: